szhu57/movie-search/README.md

 ![architecture](/img/architecture.png)

-This movie search engine totally complies with the typically MVC framework.
+This movie search engine totally complies with the typically **MVC** framework.
-Browser as the View which implemented by JSP sends request to the Movie Search Server.
-The Movie Search Server as the Controller implemented by Servlet can handle the request from the Brower and response to the client.
-The Movie server receive the request from the client and invoke the web service through Restful API like Google, Flickr, twitter, and etc..
+Browser as the View which implemented by **JSP** sends request to the Movie Search Server.
+The Movie Search Server as the Controller implemented by **Servlet** can handle the request from the Browser and response to the client.
+The Movie server receive the request from the client and invoke the web service through **Restful API** like Google, Flickr, twitter, and etc..